Red Dart

+Red Dart is the name of several characters appearing in comic books published by DC Comics.

-A female version of Red Dart appeared on the seventh season of The CW Arrowverse series Arrow, portrayed by Holly Elissa.
+A female version of Red Dart appears in the seventh season of The CW Arrowverse series Arrow, portrayed by Holly Elissa.

 Fictional character biography

 John Mallory

 John "Midas" Mallory is a man who has been going around stopping crimes in Star City.
-This attracted the attention of Green Arrow and Speedy.
-Unbeknownst to the two, Red Dart is secretly in allegiance with some gold thieves.
-The next night, Green Arrow deduced the truth about Red Dart where he and Speedy captured him and the gold thieves.
-Green Arrow proved Red Dart's allegiance to the gold thieves by removing one of Mallory's gloves to reveal gold stains which is a tell-tale sign of testing gold with Aqua-Regia.
+This attracts the attention of Green Arrow and Speedy.
+Unbeknownst to the two, Red Dart is secretly in allegiance with a group of gold thieves.
+The next night, Green Arrow deduces the truth about Red Dart and captures him and the gold thieves.
+Green Arrow proves Red Dart's allegiance to the gold thieves by removing one of his gloves to reveal gold stains, which is a tell-tale sign of testing gold with Aqua-Regia.

-Red Dart later plotted to assassinate Green Arrow by using a booby trap at the time he was going to speak at an engagement in Dallas.
+Red Dart later plots to assassinate Green Arrow by using a booby trap at the time he was going to speak at an engagement in Dallas.
 This plan fails because Atom shows up instead.
 He teams up with Air Wave to defeat Red Dart.
-When Red Dart tries to beam up to the Justice League's satellite, he is instead taken away by another teleportation beam.
+When Red Dart tries to beam up to the Justice League's satellite, he is taken away by another teleportation beam.

 Anthony

-When the Justice League arrived in Belle Reve to deal with the prison riots, a minor criminal named Anthony who calls himself Red Dart steals Green Lantern's power ring during his fight with the Color Queens prison gang (consisting of Crazy Quilt, Doctor Light, Doctor Spectro, Multi-Man, and Rainbow Raider) where he plans to give it to someone on the Green Mile and then return it to Green Lantern.
-When Superman reclaims the power ring from Red Dart as the prison riot is being quelled, Red Dart privately remarks that this is probably the coolest thing he will ever do knowing that he will be partly responsible for the death of Superman.
-When Red Dart is back in his cell with nothing but a picture of Green Lantern's power ring, he wonders what his employers wanted as it is secretly revealed that his employers are Lex Luthor and Prometheus who are forming a new version of the Injustice Gang.
-Their temporary theft of the ring somehow allowed them to sabotage it so that Green Lantern could not use it, but it is later revealed that this was under the influence of the universe-destroyed weapon Mageddon, with Green Lantern eventually restoring the ring to working order through force of will.
+When the Justice League arrives in Belle Reve to deal with the prison riots, a minor criminal named Anthony who calls himself Red Dart steals Green Lantern's power ring during his fight with the Color Queens prison gang (consisting of Crazy Quilt, Doctor Light, Doctor Spectro, Multi-Man, and Rainbow Raider).
+He plans to give it to someone on the Green Mile and then return it to Green Lantern.
+When Superman reclaims the power ring from Red Dart as the prison riot is being quelled, Red Dart privately remarks that this is probably the coolest thing he will ever do, knowing that he will be partly responsible for the death of Superman.
+When Red Dart is back in his cell with nothing but a picture of Green Lantern's power ring, he wonders what his employers wanted.
+It is revealed that his employers are Lex Luthor and Prometheus, who are forming a new version of the Injustice Gang.
+Their temporary theft of the ring allows them to sabotage it so that Green Lantern cannot use it.
+However, Green Lantern eventually restores the ring to working order through force of will.

 Unnamed female

-A unnamed female incarnation of Red Dart is introduced following The New 52 continuity reboot.
+An unnamed female incarnation of Red Dart is introduced following The New 52 continuity reboot.
 This version is a member of Ricardo Diaz's Longbow Hunters alongside Brick, Count Vertigo, and Killer Moth.